Tag: Programming

 not_lower:

-;if we have reached this point, result invalid and end function
+;if we have reached this point, result invalid and end function with error

-jmp strint_end
+jmp strint_end_error

 process_char: